 Police may also be able to provide advice and assist in resolving general disturbance concerns.
 A local licensing officer would have a working relationship with all licensed venues in your area and may suggest an appropriate resolution to general disturbance concerns.

 Often licensed venues have noise control measures as part of their development consent.
 You can ask your local council about these.

-You can lodge a formal complaint, free of charge, with the Secretary, NSW Department of Industry, via L&GNSW if Step 1 or Step 2 was not successful.
+You can lodge a formal complaint, free of charge, with the Secretary, NSW Department of Customer Service, via L&GNSW if Step 1 or Step 2 was not successful.

 We strongly encourage that you include your personal details so we’re able to follow up with you, however you are able to withold your details if you are not comfortable providing them.

 After receiving a formal complaint, the Secretary considers the best way to deal with the issue.
 This could include:

 Others, such as police and local council representatives, may also provide information, give their view, and offer advice on how to deal with the issue.

 The Secretary gives all parties a fair chance to voice their opinion.
 We always observe the principles of natural justice and due process.
 The Secretary decides if your neighbourhood is being unfairly disturbed.

 The Secretary can use different legal tools to resolve a disturbance complaint.
 This can lead to a range of outcomes, which are adapted to the particular circumstances of the complaint.